What is your dream job? Sometimes you know at the beginning of your ministry.

 5) When it comes to your career path, avoid listening to too many voices.

 Too many voices can soon become noisy confusion in your mind.
 There is great wisdom in counsel, but choose a small group of highly trusted advisors and lean into their counsel.
 Then you, your spouse, if married, and God make a decision.

 This can help you avoid the road in your leadership journey that will likely hurt you or possibly prevent your dream job.

 3 dead-end roads I highly recommend you avoid.

 (I know, I’ve gone down two of them personally, thankfully briefly, and they lead to “nowhere good and nothing helpful.”)

 - The road of impatience: Short-cuts never help.
 Dig in.
 Stay longer and build.
 Focus on production over promotion.

 - The road of entitlement: Candidly, I don’t see this one so often.
-The only reason I mention it is because when it does happen, the “you owe me” idea, it always goes ugly.
+The only reason I mention it is that when it does happen, the “you owe me” idea always goes ugly.

 - The road of discontentment: Gratitude always beats discontentment; someone will always have more than you no matter how hard you work.
 Enjoy what you have.

 7 smart long-term endeavors that will help ensure you get where you want to go: